SanchitaMondal/MM62201_final_projects/README.md

 ### Project 7 : Plant Disease Analysis Using Leaf Image Data

 1. The aim of this project is to identify plant diseases from images of leaves using image processing and machine learning techniques.
+The dataset is located in the `data/plant_disease/` directory.
 2. By analyzing the key visual differences between healthy and diseased plant leaves, the project aims to automate disease detection, which can help farmers and agricultural experts identify problems early and take action to improve crop health.
 3. This project can be divided into the following parts:
    - `Image Processing`